UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

    - The conda environemnts inclusing many small files are by default stored in ``~/.conda`` folder that is in your $HOME directory with limited storage.
    - Move your ``.conda`` directory to your project folder and make a soft link to it from ``$HOME``
-   - Do the following (``mkdir -p`` ignores error output and will not recfreate anothe folder if it already exists):
+   - Do the following (``mkdir -p`` ignores error output and will not recreate another folder if it already exists):
         - (replace what is inside ``<>`` with relevant path)

    - Solution 1